codebysachin/dev-guides/README.md

-# dev-guides
+# md-guides
-Developer guides is a collection of useful references for devs, test engineers.
+Markdown guides is a collection of useful references for devs, test engineers.

 - [Git](git.md)